speedyleion/speedyleion.github.io/_posts/2021-02-14-git-status-internals.markdown

 hash the object that git had stored.

 Git will store objects in `.git/objects`.
-The first 2 characters of the hash value will be the directory and the remaning will be the stored object.
+The first 2 characters of the hash value will be the directory and the remaining will be the stored object.
 The objects are stored in a compressed format so if one `cat`s them or similar it will be binary gibberish.